NoBrainerORM/nobrainer.io/docs/dirty_tracking.md

 This is a bit sad, but there is no `undefined` value in Ruby like in javascript.
 If you'd like to make a suggestion, please open a Github issue :)

-NoBrainer does not use dirty tracking to do efficient model updates yet.
+NoBrainer uses dirty tracking to do efficient model updates.
+Only the attributes that changed are sent to the database.
+Read more about this behavior in the [Persistence section](/docs/persistence) and its quirks.